peat/pdo/_posts/2009-08-31-giving-away-money.md

 Free money, for the first 18 people who want it.
 Seriously.

-<strong>Update:</strong> I stuffed and sent out a pile of envelopes this weekend.
+*Update*: I stuffed and sent out a pile of envelopes this weekend.
 If you got in touch with me before Friday, you're getting an extra banknote.
 Free money, people!
 Come get it!

-<strong>Update:</strong> All the money is gone, but you're welcome to get in touch if you're interested in the next batch!
+*Update*: All the money is gone, but you're welcome to get in touch if you're interested in the next batch!